Memories (1995 film): Stink Bomb

-Lab technician Nobuo Tanaka, battling the flu, mistakes some experimental pills for cold pills and swallows one.
-The pills are part of a biological weapon program, reacting to the flu shot already in his body.
-Tanaka soon develops a deadly body odor and becomes a walking weapon of mass destruction.
+Lab technician Nobuo Tanaka, battling the flu, mistakes some experimental pills for medicine and swallows one.
+The pills were intended to help soldiers counter biological weapons, but it reacts to a flu shot that he had received before the medicine, causing his body to produce vast amounts of a highly toxic gas.
 While taking a nap, the odor he emits kills everyone in the laboratory.
-Horrified, he reports the incident to headquarters, as they instruct him to deliver the experimental drug to Tokyo.
-Meanwhile, the odor he emits grows stronger to where it affects several miles of the surrounding area, killing every living thing that smells his odor, except flowers and plants (which are seemingly strengthened by the odor).
-The odor is so potent that neither gas masks nor NBC suits offer any protection against its effects.
-His odor kills everything in the Yamanashi Prefecture, including all 200,000 inhabitants of Kōfu city.
-Nobuo continues on to Tokyo unaware of the death his smell is causing, but the rest of the country is in a complete panic.
+Horrified, he reports the incident to headquarters, who instruct him to deliver the experimental drug to Tokyo.
+Nobuo has become a living weapon of mass destruction.

+Meanwhile, the odor he emits grows stronger to where it affects several miles of the surrounding area, killing every animal that breathes in the gas, though plants survive exposure to the unknown chemical agent and appear to be strengthened by it.
+The toxic gas is so potent that neither gas masks nor NBC suits offer any protection against its effects.
+As Nobuo travels through Yamanashi Prefecture, the deadly odor kills all animal life in its path, including all 200,000 residents of the city of Kōfu.
+Nobuo continues his journey towards Tokyo, unaware of the deaths he is causing, but the rest of the country is in a complete panic.
 The head of the research company and the Japanese military deduce that Tanaka is causing the poisonous gas and order him to be killed.
-The Japan Self Defense Forces try in vain to stop Nobuo, causing immense collateral damage to the Japanese countryside, but to no avail, as the chemicals on Nobuo smell interfere with the targeting systems of their weapons.
+The Japan Self Defense Forces try in vain to stop Nobuo with the use of artillery and missiles, but the chemicals interfere with the targeting systems of their weapons.

-The U.S. military, who have been observing the situation to that point, utilizes Japanese policy to take over the operation, and calls in a NASA unit with space suits to try and capture Nobuo alive.

-After Nobuo enters the tunnel, unaware of this military operation, the Japanese army collapses part of the bridge and the tunnel behind him, trapping him with only one way out.
-They turn on wind generators loaded with liquid nitrogen in an attempt to freeze him.
-Nobuo becomes scared, disabling the lights and wind generators.
-We are not shown it, but assume he got into an exosuit.
-Only one suit exits the tunnel.
-The suit is then brought to the military headquarters in Tokyo.
-Nobuo makes his way through the headquarters building, unaware that he is the source of the biological contamination.
-He then opens his exosuit, killing everyone.
+The U.S. military, who have been observing the situation to that point, invokes the U.S.-Japan Security Treaty to take over the operation to recover Nobuo, and calls in a NASA unit with space suits to try and capture Nobuo alive.
+After Nobuo enters a tunnel, the Japanese army collapses part of the bridge and the tunnel behind him, trapping him with only one way out.
+They turn on wind generators in an attempt to stop the odor's advance.
+As the soldiers in space suits approach Nobuo, he becomes scared and more of his odor bursts out of him, disabling the lights and wind generators.

+After the cloud settles, the soldiers appear to have subdued Nobuo.
+One of the suit-wearing soldiers is escorted to the military headquarters in Tokyo and delivers the drug.
+The soldier opens their visor, revealing that it is actually Nobuo, who was placed inside the suit by one of the other soldiers, but is still unaware of his condition.
+He then fully opens his suit, killing everyone in the room.